wonth93/BuySell/README.md

 # BuySell Your Cars

-A mini advertising platform for users to sell them car.
+A mini advertising platform for users to sell their car.

 It was build with HTML, CSS, JS, jQuery and AJAX for front-end; Node, Express for back-end.